The small team working full-time for the Wellbeing Economy Alliance is not a secretariat – it’s an Amplification team.

 Katherine lives in Glasgow (her love of Scotland brought her from Australia over 13 years ago).
 She has over eight years experience as a policy wonk and researcher with Oxfam GB.
 Holding a PhD in Political Science, Katherine is Senior Visiting Researcher University of Strathclyde and Honorary Professor University of the West of Scotland.
-Her next book “The Economics of Arrival” lands 15 January.
+Her latest book “The Economics of Arrival” was published in January 2019.

 Stewart has come out of retirement to voluntarily help to run WEAll.
 A long term advocate for the need to transition to a new economic system, Stewart previously worked as Oxfam International Director from 1992 to 2002, for which he was awarded an OBE.
 From 2003 to 2016, he was Executive Director of the New Economics Foundation.
 He lives in rural England with his wife.

 Organisation and Projects lead